Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Results and Discussion

 Fig. \ref{fig:NI_curves}.C presents representative load–displacement curves obtained on several particles, where the plastic behavior of the porous material is evidenced by the hysteresis in the load-displacement response \cite{fischer2004nanoindentation}.
 The standard Oliver-Pharr method was used to obtain E and H from load-displacement curves \cite{oliver1992improved}.
 This method has been extensively used in previous studies on nanoporous metals \cite{hodge2007scaling,hodge2009ag,biener2011ald,kreuzeder2015fabrication,leitner2016interface,esque2016nanomechanical,kang2018microstructural,kim2018indentation,joo2020beating,zhao2020open,siddique2023diamond,huber2023densification,baker2024optimal}.
 Post-indentation SEM inspections (inset of Fig. \ref{fig:NI_curves}.C) reveal limited densification beneath the indenter and no visible cracking at the tested depths, supporting the applicability of the Oliver–Pharr analysis.
 Progressive densification or ligament collapse during unloading, which could require densification-aware approaches \cite{kwon2021compressive,champion2019understanding,cheng2023investigation,huber2023densification}, appears to be negligible under the present conditions.
 In addition, the load–displacement curves show a smooth response during both loading and unloading, with no detectable pop-in or pop-out events, indicating the absence of measurable crack propagation in the indented region.
 Reproducibility was further confirmed by measurements performed on two independent nanoindentation platforms, as described in section \ref{sec:NanoMeth}.
 Variations in slope and maximum load are nevertheless observed for the same target displacement, likely arising from local heterogeneities affecting E and H.

 The nanoindentation measurements across the population of indented particles are presented as a scatterplot in Fig. \ref{fig:NI_summary}, with E values in the range 10–30 GPa and H values in the range 0.3–1.1 GPa.
+This plot includes the results obtained from 67 valid measurements performed on the different particles studied.
 To test whether this scatter reflects genuine specimen-to-specimen variation in foam architecture rather than measurement noise, the data is analyzed based on Gibson–Ashby scaling laws \cite{gibson1982mechanics}.
 These equations relate the elastic modulus (E) and yield stress ($\sigma$) of the foam with their respective ligament material properties ($E_{lig},\sigma_{lig}$).
 The foam properties are then related to those of the ligaments.

 Briefly, E scales as

 with $C_E$ typically taken equal to 1 and $\sigma$ scales

 with $1 \leq n \leq 2$, typically taken as $n=3/2$ \cite{ashby2000metal}.